Monday, February 22, 2010

 04 Turkey

-B: ‘Seagulls inside of me’ would make an interesting twist on the apocryphal ferret/vacuum cleaner pipe story.
+B: ‘Seagulls inside of me’ would make an interesting twist on gerbilling.

-A: This sounds rather solid, and presses a lot of your ordinary Eurovision buttons.
+A: This is rather solid, and presses a lot of Eurovision buttons.
 The accordion and percussion make it seem not very Turkish for some reason.
 I quite like it.
-Certainly the only thing with a decent tune to date.
+It

-V: It all sounds a thousand times slower than it should and goes nowhere.
-Kayahan is clearly a seasoned performer.
+V: Sounds a thousand times slower than it should and goes nowhere, but Kayahan is clearly a seasoned performer.

 05 The Netherlands

-B: Why did they think ‘Maywood’ a preferable stage name to ‘Alie & Doetie de Vries’?
-Love the word doodloopt.
-The lyrics here are a very true account of going into a relationship with your eyes open.
-I especially like the lines “En als jij me wilt vertrouwen / Dan delen we de pijn” (and not for the fnaar-fnaar quality for once).
+B: I love the word doodloopt.
+These lyrics are an accurate account of going into a relationship with your eyes open.
+I especially like the lines “En als jij me wilt vertrouwen / Dan delen we de pijn” (and not for the fnaar-fnaar quality, for once).

 A: I’m liking the chorus despite myself; the rest of the song feels a bit self-important.
-The lyrics alone (if you understand them) should be enough to convey the point that the song’s saying something without having to contrive some pompous tune to do it for you.
-The verses are a bit of a drag.
+The words alone, if you understand them, should be enough to convey the point that the song’s saying something without having to contrive some pompous tune to do it for you.
+The verses are a bit of a drag, too.
 Listenable though, all told.

-V: Straightforward performance that is professional and unexciting.
+V: A straightforward performance from Alie and Doetie that is as professional as it is unexciting.

 06 Luxembourg